t1/deployer/docs/tutorial.md

 Note that when using resource filtering you'll have to be **careful** with the variable names in your bundle.
 E.g., the variable `${name}` would get replaced with the name of the `artifact-id` defined in your `pom.xml`.
-If this happens, you can use an expression like `${name or name}`, but this should not happen too often.
+If this happens, you can use an expression like `${name or name}`, as this won't be resolved by Maven, but this should not happen too often.

 You may want to go the extra mile and stick to [semantic versioning](http://semver.org) even for your bundles, i.e. changes to the version number of the bundle should reflect the biggest change contained,